 A fresh perspective

 accelQ takes a unique ‘design-first’ approach for a sustainable test asset development.
-Universe presents a cohesive picture of basic building blocks of test assets and establishes natural traceability.
+The universe presents a cohesive picture of basic building blocks of test assets and establishes natural traceability.
 Predictive Scenario Designer promotes modular thinking.
-Natural language based test asset development makes it easy and quick to build verification logic.
+Natural language-based test asset development makes it easy and quick to build verification logic.
 Peripheral concerns such as logging, recovery etc. are baked into the overall test development process without any user effort.

 Our customers have gained over 3x acceleration compared to conventional tools and approaches in initial test development as well as ongoing maintenance.
 When you can get both, you don’t have to choose between the speed and stability !